Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: The model and its known hydrodynamics

 where the exponent $\delta$ can take any value in the range $0<\delta<1$.
 The resulting hydrodynamic equations of the model were shown in Ref.~\cite{kourbane-houssene_exact_2018} to be

 where $\rho(x, t) = \rho_+ (x,t) + \rho_- (x,t)$ is the total density of particles.

 For large enough drift $\lambda$ and mean density $\rho_0$, the hydrodynamic equations allow for non-homogeneous solutions.
-Their structure is controlled by the persistence length $\ell \equiv \sqrt{D/\gamma}$ and defined as the typical distance traveled by a particle before it tumbles.
-When this scale is very small compared to the macroscopic system size ($ \ell \ll 1$), the steady state consists of high- and low-density coexisting phases, separated by a narrow domain wall of width $\ell$.
-This phenomenon corresponds to MIPS.
+These obey the time-independent equations Here $\ell \equiv \sqrt{D/\gamma}$ is the diffusive length which prescribes the typical distance traveled by a particle only using diffusive steps before it tumbles.
+The P\'eclet number $\text{Pe}=\lambda/\sqrt{\gamma D}$ compares the persistence length $\lambda/\gamma$ to the diffusive one.
+Eq.~\eqref{sta} predicts that the length scale associated with spatially modulated solutions at fixed $\text{Pe}$ is controlled by $\ell$.
+When this scale is very small compared to the macroscopic system size ($ \ell \ll 1$), these solutions consist of sharply phase-separated regions with high- and low-density coexisting phases.
+The width of the domain walls separating them is set by $\ell$.
+The densities in the phases were calculated using an effective common tangent construction, and are independent of the mean density $\rho_0$, see \cite{solon_generalized_2018,solon_generalized_2018-1,kourbane-houssene_exact_2018}.
+This phenomenon occurs only in the $\ell\rightarrow0$ limit and corresponds to MIPS.

 The binodal curve has been calculated in~\cite{kourbane-houssene_exact_2018} in the small $\ell$ limit, and is shown in Fig.~\ref{fig:bin} for completeness.
 The figure also shows the spinodal line, beyond which the homogeneous state becomes linearly unstable.
-The spinodal line is given by $2-\text{Pe}^2(1-\rho_0)(2\rho_0-1)=0$, where the P\'eclet number is $\text{Pe}=\lambda/\sqrt{\gamma D}$.
+The spinodal line is given by $2-\text{Pe}^2(1-\rho_0)(2\rho_0-1)=0$.
 The critical point of the model $(\rho_c,\text{Pe}_c)=(3/4,4)$ is located at the point where binodal and spinodal lines meet.

 The hydrodynamic equations presented above neglect the noise terms which on general grounds should scale as $L^{-1/2}$.
 The aim of this paper is to derive these at the Gaussian level and use them to compute two-point correlation functions.
 Of particular interest is their behavior near the critical point of the model.
 In what follows, before turning to the derivation of the different results, we summarize our main findings and contrast the behavior of the system with previous studies on other systems that phase separate in one dimension.
 For clarity, we first focus on the regime $\ell \ll 1$ (the case of finite $\ell$ is discussed in Sec.~\ref{sec:finite-size-results}).